ohm-vision/react-async/README.md

 ```

 ### useFetch
-This is an extension to the `useEffectAsync` which wraps the standard `fetch` call within an asynchronous operation
+This is an extension to the `useAsync` which wraps the standard `fetch` call using what I consider to be a good standard for handling the operation

 Used for loading data on the client

+> **Important note:**
+>
+> Unlike other methods, this hook will capture the error response and return it to you as the third tuple (triple/triplet?)
+>
+> This is done because unlike the other methods, there is less control over the function lifecycle when using this hook.

 #### props (param 1)
 This accepts all properties of the native `fetch` command and adds the following: